unicode-org/message-format-wg/exploration/sigils.md

 		{% {$x}} ... {/ {$x}}

 * can forbid open/close in local declarations and selectors on the syntax level
+* a large depature from the current syntax
 * visually noisy, especially near the edges of a pattern: `{{{$username}}}` may be considered a bit excessive
 * another meaning for `{` and `}`